Independent calculator. Not a lender, broker, or NMLS-licensed mortgage professional. Disclaimer

 Avoid new credit applications

-New hard inquiries drop your score 5-10 points temporarily.
+New hard inquiries drop your score 5-10 points temporarily per FICO scoring methodology.
 New accounts reduce average account age.
 Do not open credit cards, finance furniture, or co-sign for anyone in the 3-6 months before your mortgage application.

-Lenders need 2 years of W-2s or tax returns, 30 days of recent pay stubs, 2-3 months of bank statements, and government ID.
-Self-employed borrowers also need 2 years of business tax returns and a year-to-date P&L. Having these ready turns a 2-week process into days.
+Per FHA Handbook 4000.1 Section II.A.4 and Fannie Mae Selling Guide B3-3, lenders need 2 years of W-2s or tax returns, 30 days of recent pay stubs, 2-3 months of bank statements, and government ID.
+Self-employed borrowers also need 2 years of business tax returns and a year-to-date P&L per Fannie Mae B3-3.2.

 Save beyond the down payment